Tanishq4331/nustutors/README.md

   This can be resolved by appending `react: path.resolve('./node_modules/react')` to the `alias` property within `resolve` in `/webapp/node_modules/react-scripts/config/webpack.config.js`

+- If there are problems with on a page containg timing selection, ensure no JSX components are declared inside each other.

 **TODO**

 - Sidebar instead of dropdown for narrow viewports